Azure/aaz/Commands/storage-mover/agent/_update.md

 # [Command] _storage-mover agent update_

-Updates an Agent resource, which references a hybrid compute machine that can run jobs.
+Update an Agent resource, which references a hybrid compute machine that can run jobs.

 ## Versions